Is there a concerted effort on the part of third party developers to hinder the Wii's success? New Inside Track podcast explores the possibility.

 they are just trying to make a quick buck and cash in on Wii's success with lots of poor PS2 ports.

-if nintendo had released an uber powerful console with the wii controls the chance of any devs creating ideas exclusivly for it would have been impossible due to this generations massive development costs.
+then others should be able to.
+Surely third parties should be able to create really good original games as the dev costs are so much less, they can take more risks. if nintendo had released an uber powerful console with the wii controls the chance of any devs creating ideas exclusivly for it would have been impossible due to this generations massive development costs.

 Well if it's the same hardware that was used last gen then all the devs should know every little secreat to get the full power out of the system.
 We should be getting games right out of the bat that look like Ninja Gadien Black, FF XII, God of War, or Resident Evil 4.
 Yet we don't devs put out games that look like a cross between end of psone era.
 So yeah devs are responsible for what is coming out for the Wii.
 You guys can spout all you want about Wii being last gen. Okay but we also know it's an upgrade from last gen and we should be able to get the goodness that we have seen on some of these last round titles.

 If devs are developing games for multi platform I would imagine it cost more to get them on the Wii because they design these games around the 360 and PS3s HD capabilities and they have to be dumbed down for the Wii.
 The graphics you get on the Wii now is the best its ever going to look, so the only place the devs have freedom is with the Wiimote and there is only so much you can do with that.